Phroneris/ReaPerLang/readme.md

 ### Tips

 + Output Files will be overwritten.
-+ I don't know what will happen if RPL is used on non-Windows OS...
++ I don't check behavior on non-Windows OS or non-Japanese environment.
-  You may get some garbling.
-Editing `my $enc_os = 'cp932';` to utf8 could make you happy.
+  If the command line gets some garblings, editing `my $enc_os = 'cp932';` to utf8 could help.
 + The description area on the top of your file will also be transferred
   and one in the `tmpl_crr` will be forced to have as many lines as it.
 + If template naming differs a bit from `template_reaper[version].ReaperLangPack.txt`